 In 1865, the U.S. Army established Camp Lincoln, later called Camp Verde and Fort Verde.
 There were no fortified walls at Fort Verde since the Yavapais and Apaches never attacked any of the 43 forts in the Arizona territory.

-Montezuma Castle National Monument, Montezuma Well, Verde Valley Archaeology Center and the Out of Africa Wildlife Park are among Camp Verde's other tourist attractions.
+Montezuma Castle National Monument, Montezuma Well, Verde Valley Archaeology Center and the Out of Africa Wildlife Park are among Camp Verde's other attractions.

 Elevation: 3,160 feet